Hot Condition Now? Jumia Technologies AG (JMIA)

-Jumia Technologies AG (JMIA) exchanged 1723723 shares on FRIDAY trading session and observed an average volume with 1.09M shares.
-The stock acknowledged active focus on shares in the Friday trading session.
-JMIA disclosed a change of 6.06% and its listed share value at $6.13 in the recent trade transaction.
+Jumia Technologies AG (JMIA) traded 1467291 shares on hands in most recent trading session and observed an average volume with 1.10M shares.
+The stock acknowledged active focus on shares in the Monday trading session.
+JMIA disclosed a change of 1.96% and its listed share value at $6.25 in the last trade transaction.
 This company belong to Germany Country and part of Services sector.
-It has a market capitalization of $487.15M.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+Volatility remained at 4.59% over last week and shows 5.88% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at -.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.35.

+Net profit margin of the company is – that shows the company earning by every dollar of sales.
+Gross margin is detected at 43.10% and Operating Margin is noted at -.
+Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is -.
+Return on Investment (ROI) is -341.20%.
+Return on Equity (ROE) is -.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 7.34% and trading from 50 days moving average with 1.17%.
-The stock price is performing along downward drift from its 200 days moving average with -62.58%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 9.60% and trading from 50 days moving average with 3.52%.
+The stock price is performing along negative drift from its 200 days moving average with -61.72%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW:

-JMIA revealed weekly performance of 8.30%.
-The stock moved to -76.80% in last six months and it maintained for the month at 3.37%.
-The stock noted year to date performance at -75.92% and changed about -25.52% over the last three months.
-The stock’s price situated at -87.68% from 52 week high and stock price seen at 24.09% when looking at 52 week low price.
+JMIA revealed weekly performance of 14.89% and shown yearly performance of -.
+The stock moved to -75.96% in last six months and it maintained for the month at -0.79%.
+The stock noted year to date performance at -75.45% and changed about -21.19% over the last three months.
+The stock’s price situated at -87.44% from 52 week high and stock price seen at 26.52% when looking at 52 week low price.

 ANALYSTS OPENION: